-In simple terms, inflation is defined as an increase in the general level of prices for goods and services.
-Deflation, on the other hand, is defined as a decrease in the general level of prices for goods and services.
-If inflation is high, at say 10% – as it was in the 1970s – then a loaf of bread that costs $1 this year will cost $1.10 the next year.
+Inflation is an increase in the general level of prices for goods and services.
+Deflation, on the other hand, is a decrease in prices for goods and services.
+If inflation is high, at say, 10% – as in the 1970s – then a loaf of bread that costs $1 this year will cost $1.10 next year.

 So how does inflation affect your retirement savings?
 The answer is simple: inflation decreases the purchasing power of your money in the future.
 Consider this: at 3% inflation, $100 today will be worth $67.30 in 20 years – a loss of 1/3 its value.
-Said another way, that same $100 will only buy you $67.30 worth of goods and services in 20 years.
+That $100 will only buy you $67.30 worth of goods and services in 20 years.
 And in 35 years?
-Well your $100 will be reduced to just $34.44.
+Well, your $100 will be worth just $34.44.

-A certificate of deposit – a CD – is what's known as a time deposit account – a bank agrees to pay interest at a certain rate if savers deposit their cash for a set period of time.
-Generally speaking, the interest rate paid by the bank increases as the term (the length of time the bank has your money) increases.
-CDs are also insured by the Federal Deposit Insurance Corporation for banks and by the National Credit Union Administration for credit unions.
+A certificate of deposit – a CD – is what's known as a time deposit account – a bank agrees to pay interest at a fixed rate if savers deposit their cash for a fixed period of time.
+The Federal Deposit Insurance Corporation (FDIC) insures banks' CDs, and the National Credit Union Administration (NCUA) for credit unions.

 If you are looking for average stock market returns over a long period of time, you are likely to get different numbers from different sources.
-This is because your answer really depends on a number of variables, including which index you review, whether dividends are included or not, whether the effects of inflation are calculated, etc.
+That is because your answer depends on many variables, including which index you review, if dividends are reinvested, whether the effects of inflation are calculated, etc.